 You can find out everything from storm attributes to the size of hail and satellite imagery of up-to-date weather patterns.
 This app is highly rated for its ability to predict storms and hurricanes, which means if rogue weather strikes, you will be the first one to know and can save lives.

-If you want to change Windows 10 default app, you might want to go with Forecast which looks very similar.
+If you want to change the default Windows weather app, you might want to go with Forecast which looks very similar.
 Available for only $1.49 at Microsoft Store, the app offers more meticulous graphs capturing the mood of the weather gods on the go.

-Not only do you get slightly more insights compared to the Windows default app, there are slightly more themes to choose from.
+Not only do you get a few more insights compared to the default Windows app, there are also more themes to choose from.
 Just because the weather is gloomy outside does not mean that your desktop theme should reflect it.

+Yes.
+Quite so.
 Getting accurate weather insights was usually the preserve of the experts.
-However, with some of these modern apps, you can get as close to being one.
-Which is your favorite desktop weather app?
-Please let us know in the comments.
+However, armed with some of these modern apps and their latest features such as radar maps, you can get close to being an expert yourself.